Why Private Real Estate Debt Appeals to Passive Investors

 What Is Private Real Estate Debt?

-At its core, private real estate debt is capital loaned to real estate developers or investors, usually secured by the property itself.
-These loans often fund construction, development, or bridge financing, and in return, investors earn a fixed interest rate.
+At its core, private real estate debt is capital loaned to commercial or residential real estate developers or builders, with the loan secured by the property itself.
+These loans often fund construction, development, or bridge financing, and in return, investors earn a fixed interest rate or high yield return.

-Unlike owning a property outright (equity investing), debt investors don’t share in appreciation or rents.
-Instead, they’re paid back with interest, typically on a defined schedule.
+Unlike owning a property or a piece of a property outright (equity investing), debt investors don’t share in capital appreciation or rents.
+Instead, they’re paid back with interest income or through a fund’s defined distribution schedule.

-In many ways, it’s a form of private real estate lending and a way to participate in real estate growth without being a landlord.
+This is private real estate lending and a way to participate in real estate growth without the hassles of being a landlord, or the high volatility of equity investing.

 1. True Passive Income, Backed by Real Assets